bradfa/resume/resume.md

 ## Employment

+### 2015 to present: Kodak Alaris - Embedded Linux Software Engineer

+* U-Boot and Linux kernel development for ARM and x86 based products.
+* Led implementation of an OpenEmbedded (Yocto Project) based build system for embedded Linux products, including writing of recipes and integration of proprietary software.
+* Contributed patches upstream to OpenEmbedded, the Yocto Project's Poky, and U-Boot.
+* Led technical aspects of defining and implementing open source license compliance.
+* Developed a software defined radio test fixture to assist with ETSI 300 328 compliance Wi-Fi validation.
+* Firmware developer on the Kodak Alaris i1150WN and i1190WN scanner products, launched in 2016.

 ### 2011 to 2015: Omni-ID - Embedded Systems Engineer

 * Led technical development of the Omni-ID Link network gateways (generations 1